Estimating Maximal Symmetries of Regression Functions via Subgroup Lattices

-for all $g \in G$ for some group $G$ with an action $\cdot : G \times \mathcal{X} \rightarrow \mathcal{X}$.
-We say that such an $f$ is \textbf{$G$-invariant}. \\ \\ There are three main methods for including the information of the symmetry in an estimator $\hat{f}$ of $f$.
-Firstly, if $G$ is finite we can use a new dataset $\mathcal{D}' = \cup_{g \in G} \{ ( g \cdot X_i, Y_i ) \}_{i =1}^n $ (known in machine learning as \textit{data augmentation} \citep{shorten2019survey}, which is distinct from Bayesian data augmentation \citep{tanner1987calculation, van2001art}).
-Secondly, for either finite or infinite $G$ we can consider projecting datapoints (\textit{data projection}) into the quotient space $\mathcal{X} / G$.
-Lastly, we can project the estimate $\hat{f}$ into the subspace of $G$-invariant functions as $S_G \hat{f} = \EE ( \hat{f}( g \cdot x, \mathcal{D} ) \mid \mathcal{D})$ (where $g$ is a uniform\footnote{Uniform here means that the law of $g$ is the Haar measure \citep{haar1933massbegriff} on a locally compact group $G$.} random variable on a compact group $G$), known as \textit{feature averaging} \citep{elesedy2021provablyLin}.
+These methods for particular transformations have each been used in numerous statistical contexts.
 Shape statistics uses data projection where we have explicit projection maps, while the Cryo-EM images are improved by feature averaging.
-These methods and other symmetrisation techniques have been shown to be broadly applicable in many statistical and machine learning contexts; a good overview of these contexts is \citet{bronstein2021geometric}. \\ \\ Recent studies have quantified the benefit of these methods, such as in \citet{lyle2020benefits, bietti2021sample, elesedy2021provably}.
-In summary, one can prove that such symmetrisation techniques outperform the base estimator, even almost surely over the data.
-For example, in the case of the symmetrisation operator as
+These methods and other symmetrisation techniques have been shown to be broadly applicable in many statistical and machine learning contexts; a good overview of these contexts is \citet{bronstein2021geometric}. \\ \\ Recent studies have quantified the benefit of these methods, such as in \citet{lyle2020benefits, bietti2021sample, elesedy2021provably, huang2022quantifying}.
+In summary, one can prove that such symmetrisation techniques outperform the base estimator, almost surely over the data.
+For example, in the case of feature averaging under topological conditions on the transformation set $\Phi$ we have: